 We will place a lubricated tube into your rectum.
 We will use contrast paste to fill the rectum.
 Using a special screen, the radiologist will watch your rectum empty while you sit on a commode.
 The lights will be dim so the doctor can see the screen clearly.
 You will hear the x-ray machine make a humming noise.

 We will take pictures and video images during the exam and elimination process.
 This part of the exam takes only a few minutes.
 You may then expel any remaining contrast in a nearby bathroom.
-We will ask you to wait while the radiologist checks the films.
-Please allow 1½-2 hours for the entire exam.

 After the Exam